Canon 1D vs Nikon D3100

 - More modern: Reflects 8 years and 10 months of technical progress since the 1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D3100 emerges as the winner of the match-up (9 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1D comes out slightly ahead of the D3100 (10 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1D vs Nikon D3100